 Below are a range of resources to support the implementation of Career Clusters and their integration into the broader CTE environment in your state or community.

-Credentials: A listing of credentials (licenses, certificates and postsecondary degrees) for the 16 Career Clusters, revised in 2010 from the Career Cluster Resources guide produced by the National Career Technical Education Foundation.
+Credentials: A listing of credentials (licenses, certificates and postsecondary degrees) for the 16 Career Clusters, revised in 2010 from the Career Cluster Resources guide produced by The Center to Advance CTE (formely known as the National Career Technical Education Foundation).

 Student Interest Survey: A career guidance tool that allows students to respond to questions and identify the top three Career Clusters of interest based on their responses.
 Available in English and Spanish as a pencil and paper tool with an online version in English.